DaveDevPerry/LoopyLottoMVP/README.md

 <!-- If people like your project they’ll want to learn how they can use it.
 To do so include step by step guide to use your project. -->

-1 Player data is added in users.json
+1.Player data is added in users.json
-2 Every draw is added in draws.json
+2.Every draw is added in draws.json
-3 Countdown timer is reset in var nextDraw located in countdownTimer function
+3.Countdown timer is reset in var nextDraw located in countdownTimer function

 <!-- ## Contribute